Gemini Ganesan: Early life

-Gemini Ganesan was born in a Tamil Brahmin family as Ramasamy Ganesan in 1920 to Ramasamy Iyer and Gangammal.
-Ganesan's grandfather, Narayanaswami, was the principal of the Maharajah's College, Pudukkottai.
-Later in life, after losing his first wife, Narayanaswami lived with a Devadasi girl Chandramma who served as musician and dancer in a Temple.
-Notable among Narayanaswami's children with Chandramma were Muthulakshmi and Ramaswamy, father of Gemini Ganesan.
-Ramaswamy married Bhagirathi Amma as a concubine, a woman of his mother's Devadasi community (singer and dancer in Temple).
-Ganesan was the son of Ramaswamy and Bhagirathi Amma.
+Gemini Ganesan was born as Ramasamy Ganesan in 1920.
+He is the son of Ramaswamy Iyer and Gangammal, from a Tamil Brahmin family of Pudukkottai.
+Ganesan's paternal grandfather, Narayanaswami Iyer, was the principal of the Maharajah's College, Pudukkottai.
+After the death of his first wife, Narayanaswami had a second marriage with Chandramma, a devadasi who worked as a musician and dancer in a local Hindu temple.
+Notable among Narayanaswami Iyer's children with Chandramma were Muthulakshmi and Ramaswamy Iyer, the father of Gemini Ganesan.

-When Ganesan was in the sixth grade, his grandfather died, and not long after that, his father too died.
-Meanwhile, Muthulakshmi (now known as Muthulakshmi Reddi) had studied well and become a doctor; she was affluent and educated and had thoroughly abandoned the style of life followed by her mother and maternal ancestors, so much so that she became the leader of a social reform movement aimed at eradicating the Devadasi system.
+When Ganesan was in the sixth grade, his grandfather died, and not long after that, his father also died.
+Meanwhile, Muthulakshmi (now known as Muthulakshmi Reddy) had studied well and become a doctor; she was affluent and educated and had thoroughly abandoned the style of life followed by her mother and maternal ancestors, so much so that she became the leader of a social reform movement aimed at eradicating the Devadasi system.
 She was instrumental in ensuring the passage through parliament of the Devadasi Abolition Act.
-After the death of his father, Ganesan, along with his mother Bhagirathi, moved to his aunt Muthulakshmi's home in Madras (now known as Chennai).
-Muthulakshmi provided shelter to her mother Chandramma and also to Bhagirathi and Ganesan, but she was very dismissive and insulting towards her destitute relatives, and she felt ashamed of them because of their background as courtesans.
+After the death of his father, Ganesan and his mother Bhagirathi moved to his aunt Muthulakshmi's home in Madras (now known as Chennai).

+Muthulakshmi provided shelter to her mother Chandramma and also to Bhagirathi and Ganesan, but she was very dismissive and insulting towards her destitute relatives, and she felt ashamed of them because of their background as nautch girls.
 She heaped many insults on the two widowed women and ensured that they did not show their faces to any guests who visited the house.
 Unhappy with the situation, Chandramma and Bhagirathi returned to Pudukkottai.
 However, they left Ganesan with his aunt, so he would grow into an educated and respectable man.